Dave-Sterry/Imposter/README.md

 You will also see any lint errors in the console.

 ### How to use the site.
+Scroll to the left and read the story.

 ### Project Planning Documentation